AnarHuseynov00/Stats507/README.md

 This repo is for storing the work created in Stats507 class.
 The script of ps2q3.py is python file to load and manage the demographics data.
-Link to the file is [here](./ps2q3.py)
+Link to the file is [here](./ps2q3.py).
+The repo also contains folder to store pandas tutorial created by me.
+[Here](./pandas_notes/pd_topic_ahuseyno.py) is the link to file